 - Level of hygiene?: Those who are not severely mentally ill or incredibly financially compromised will try to find toilets and showers and/or do laundry whenever possible.
 Those who are severely mentally ill or heavily drug-addicted or financially compromised and absolutely unable to get any money at all may not be able to use showers or even toilets or sinks anywhere, may not even care for the state of their bodies or clothes or similar, etcetera.
 Hygiene can range from best possible but subpar (e.g. the person looks a little dirty) to absolute Nightmare Fuel levels of filth.

 - This is the group that contains the stereotypical Crazy Homeless People, simply because it is where they tend to fall in due to their addictions and illnesses and lack of hygiene and healthcare and similar - but not even everyone in it is that.
 Some of the people within this group are definitely not Crazy Homeless People - they may have been long-time homeless but their situation is exclusively financial, and/or they simply lack family and friends who could double up with them and are homeless too long (and known as such) to establish trust with roommates or similar, or they have a substance addiction such as alcoholism or opiate addiction but would be a Functional Addict if housed.
+Others may not have any serious mental illnesses or substance issues, but may have other cognitive impairments that simply prevent them from holding down jobs, getting along with others in shared living situations and not getting kicked out, or generally being functional human beings.

 - On that note, it can be argued that even many addicts even in this group actually aren't "crazy," because substance use is itself a coping mechanism, albeit a very bad and short-sighted one, and that the sociopersonal skills needed to acquire substances such as finding a connection for drugs or successfully panhandling for alcohol and the social context of usage such as drinking with buddies or shooting up with a boyfriend are things that people truly and permanently detached from reality and incapable of intelligent action, planning function, or thought cannot accomplish.
 In other words, if someone is capable of begging for cash and convincing people it's needed and not getting arrested while doing so, finding and going to a bar or liquor store that doesn't kick them out for being obviously "trouble" or seeking out a drug dealer who isn't a cop, and then drinking or using drugs with other people - all of that requires at least some level of base sanity and coherence.